 The different components of his films are suggestive rather than explanatory.
 Image, audio and voiceover become disparate threads, presented in collage-like compositions.
 Although it is the textual fragments that bind the work, they ra Love Story That Crashed Into a Whale (2016).
 The bizarre question is posed: “What kind of vegetables remind you of the clouds?
 Cauliflower always reminds me of nuclear explosions.”
 A story is told: “On the night he dreamed he was in a car crash with his father, she dreamed he was married to a different man.
 They exchanged dreams the next morning while spreading excessive amounts of butter on their toast.”ead like stanzas of surrealist prose or the ramblings of someone’s individual stream of consciousness.
 Evocative, the script doesn’t function as a literal illustration of the image but rather intends to help guide micro-narratives.

-On his personal Instagram account, Magdy posts several pictures of carefully arranged dishes he has prepared; the bright greens, pinks, violets and oranges of pastries and toppings echo the psychedelic colours of his brilliant images of buildings and landscapes – an effect achieved by placing the photos in elaborate chemical baths to produce a strongly saturated colour palette that looks slightly surreal.
-A 240 Second Analysis of Failure and Hopefulness (with Coke, Vinegar and other Tear Gas Remedies) marked the first time he experimented in this way in 2012, exposing his rolls of film to household substances like vinegar – also used as a home remedy for tear gas during the Arab Spring.
+On his personal Instagram account, Magdy posts several pictures of carefully arranged dishes he has prepared; the bright greens, pinks, violets, and oranges of pastries and toppings echo the psychedelic colors of his brilliant images of buildings and landscapes – an effect achieved by placing the photos in elaborate chemical baths to produce a strongly saturated color palette that looks slightly surreal.
+A 240 Second Analysis of Failure and Hopefulness (With Coke, Vinegar, and other Tear Gas Remedies) marked the first time he experimented in this way in 2012, exposing his rolls of film to household substances like vinegar – also used as a home remedy for tear gas during the Arab Spring.

 As an artist, he’s quirky in a wholesome way.
 He is also an avid stamp collector – he tells me he has collected every Egyptian stamp produced from 1886 up to the 1952 revolution.
 Of all his works, his films are the most democratically positioned, as he has uploaded them all on his website for free viewing.
 As a result, they have been shared thousands of times.
 “With the films on my website, I have a level of accessibility to viewers that I can’t have any other way,” he adds.